I Can't Believe I Hung Onto That For So Long

 I could see in that moment that something BIG had just happened.

-Nicole had been working on purging things from her house for several years, and while she recognized that her house felt a lot better afterwards, this was the moment that sealed the deal for her.
+Nicole had been working on purging things in her house for several years, and while she recognized that her house felt a lot better afterwards, THIS was the moment that sealed the deal for her.
 Nicole had truly moved past her need to hang onto physical objects as tokens of happy memories or people she loves.

-Thinking about her statement afterwards, I realized how many things – beyond physical stuff – that can apply to in life.
+Reflecting on that moment and her statement later, it really hit me just how many things – well beyond physical stuff – that this can apply to in life.

-Take a few minutes to really ponder these questions…
+Take a few minutes to consider these questions for your life…

 • Who am I still feeling heartbroken by, even though it’s been years?